Sydney harbour bridge and Opera House at sunrise

 Morning

 What better way to start your morning than to head out to Bondi Beach, one of Sydney’s most popular beaches?
+It doesn't matter if Sydney's weather is hot and sunny or there's a chill in the air, Bondi Beach is a must - especially for first-timers.
 Whether you want to swim, surf, walk or eat, there’s plenty to do in Bondi.
 The area is filled with coffee shops, smoothie bars and cafes to enjoy a beachfront breakfast, and Gould Street is not to be missed for its boutiques.
 If you’re feeling adventurous, book a surfing lesson at Bondi Beach.
 A two-hour surfing lesson on Bondi Beach is typically led by an experienced surf coach, so you’ll learn all the basics alongside other students.
 You’ll be provided soft, safe surfboards, wetsuits, sunscreen, and zinc, so all you have to do is bring your swimsuit and a towel.

 Afternoon